Please note: These MP3s take a lot of memory.

 In many years as a telephone counsellor, one of the saddest calls from a client inspired me to write this piece.
 I simply called it Tears.
 This one is over 5 minutes long and takes 3.2 Mbytes to download.

-The music is composed and played by Peter H. Schmedding, Canberra, Australia.
+The music has been composed and played by Peter H. Schmedding, Canberra, Australia.

 For the second part of this series please click here.